v. tend·ed, tend·ing, tends

 1. To have the care of; watch over; look after: tend a garden.

-welcome to tend where you will find weekly thoughts and images from five gardeners. each growing in different soils and climates but who all share in the joy of tending a garden.
+welcome to tend where you will find weekly thoughts and images from three gardeners. each growing in different soils and climates but who all share in the joy of tending a garden.

 amy - fridays